Martyrdom in Iran: Martyrs in the modern day

 In Iran today, those who died in the revolution and the soldiers who died in the Iran/Iraq War are also considered martyrs.
 These modern-day martyrs are also treated with great respect after their deaths.
 The special treatment of martyrs begins during the burial, as martyrs have special burial rites and the graves are well maintained, surrounded by Islamic flags, shady plants, framed pictures of the deceased, and carvings of Quranic verses.
 Graveyards that hold the bodies of martyrs have taken on the characteristics of a public park, with families gathering to have picnics by the graves of their loved ones while listening to hired performers play music, recite poetry, or read verses from the Quran.
 The largest of these graveyards is the Behesht-e Zahra, where there is even a theater that plays dramatic reenactments of battles from the war.

 The state does a lot to remind the public of the sacrifices of the dead even beyond the graveyard.
-After the Iran/Iraq war, many street names and school names were changed to the names of martyrs, and these names remain even today.
+After the Iran–Iraq war, many street names and school names were changed to the names of martyrs, and these names remain today.
 Portraits of deceased soldiers are included in murals that line the streets, and pictures of martyrs hang from the walls in local mosques.
-Martyrs museums can be found in most major Iranian cities, and there are even some camps where children of martyrs from the Iran/Iraq war can go to learn about the sacrifices of their fathers and sing songs from the revolution.
+Martyrs museums can be found in most major Iranian cities, and there are even some camps where children of martyrs from the Iran–Iraq war can go to learn about the sacrifices of their fathers and sing songs from the revolution.
 Additionally, the themes of martyrdom are evident in children's textbooks from a very young age, with as much as 10 percent of the texts depicting themes of death and martyrdom.

 Social mobility

 While the loss of a loved one is clearly a tragic and distressing event for a family, the families of martyrs in Iran were well taken care of.
 Having a martyr in the family meant immediate and permanent social mobility for many families.
 It was a mark of respect to have lost a son in the war, and the public displays honoring martyrs kept the memory of a family's loss alive in the community.
 Even beyond the social support of the community, the families of martyrs received certain tangible benefits.
 A large percentage of spots in many schools were reserved for the children of martyrs and having a martyr in the family gave a job applicant an edge against other applicants.
 Families of war martyrs were given certificates of martyrdom at the event of their child's death which gave them discounts for groceries and clothes.

-Societies were set up for the sole purpose of helping the families martyrs or the "living martyrs" who were injured during the Iran/Iraq War.
+Societies were set up for the sole purpose of helping the families martyrs or the "living martyrs" who were injured during the Iran–Iraq War.
 However, some families complained, especially later in the Iran/Iraq War, that their sacrifices were being increasingly ignored, and donations meant for martyrs' families were decreasing.